DumbassChickenGangster/crypting-program/README.md

 # crypting-program
-An easy to use Encrypt and Decrypt program
+Write in Decrypt to decode
+Write in Encrypt to encode